broforce13377/Face-attendence-project/README.md

 * Build an **admin dashboard** (Flask/FastAPI) to view/export attendance
 * Store embeddings as **BLOB** and move DB credentials into a `.env` file

----

-## License

-This project is provided for educational purposes.
-Add a license (MIT/Apache-2.0) if you plan to distribute publicly.